 Expansion of Child Coverage to Age 26 - Effective 1/1/2011: We have assumed any impact on the VEHI rates has already been reflected.
-Given that child coverage is not subsidized and the low percentage of retirees currently electing dependent coverage, any additional liability due to child coverage would be immaterial.
+Our non-Medicare cost assumptions include a load for dependent children.

-Medicare Part D Subsidy - Shrinking Medicare Prescription Drug "Donut Hole"- Starting 1/1/2011: It is our understanding that Medicare prescription drug benefits are being offered through an Employer Group Waiver Plan (EGWP) effective January 1, 2014.
+Medicare Part D Subsidy - Shrinking Medicare Prescription Drug "Donut Hole" - Starting 1/1/2011: It is our understanding that Medicare prescription drug benefits are being offered through an Employer Group Waiver Plan (EGWP) effective January 1, 2014.
 Therefore, VSTRS will no longer seek reimbursement for the Retiree Drug Subsidy.
 The impact of the shrinking Medicare prescription drug benefit donut hole coverage gap on EGWP financing was considered in setting the trend assumption for this valuation.
 Because the improved coverage gap benefit results in lower reinsurance in the catastrophic layer of federal payments, no long term trend impact was assumed.

 Excise Tax on High-Cost Employer Health Plans (aka Cadillac Tax) - Effective 1/1/2018: There is considerable uncertainty about how the tax would be applied, and considerable latitude in grouping of participants for tax measurement testing purposes.
 We prepared a projection of the calculation based on a reasonable interpretation of the applicable legislation.
 The projection separately valued single and family premium costs for participants over age 65 from the premium costs for pre-65 participants, projecting these amounts by the medical cost increase factors in this valuation.
-The limits after 2018 were calculated using an assumed CPI of 3.0%.
+The limits after 2020 were calculated using an assumed CPI of 3.0%.
 We adjusted healthcare cost trend to reflect the Tax.
-This increased overall results by about 1.6%.
+This increased overall results by about 1.8%.

 Green Mountain Care: Vermont had proposed a single payer system to be established as the means of implementing health care reform.
-Within the past year, the Governor's office announced that it would not be going ahead with the arrangement due to expected costs of the arrangement.
+The Governor's office announced that it would not be going ahead with the arrangement due to expected costs of the arrangement1.